CAREER AS A SK CONSERVATION OFFICER

 The Natural Resources Transfer Agreement Act was signed in 1930, giving Alberta, British Columbia, Manitoba and Saskatchewan the responsibility to manage their own resources.

-The job description of the Conservation Officer
+The job description of a Conservation Officer

 has evolved since the 1930’s.
 The traditional roles of conducting fisheries and wildlife compliance checks (including commercial fishing and trapping) are still a major component of the job, but environmental inspections and investigations (including shoreline alteration, aquatic invasive species and unlawful dumping and burning, just to name a few), wildfire investigations, and Provincial Park enforcement are also prominent duties that are steadily increasing.
 Of course, the day to day responsibilities vary greatly depending on location in the province.